 Secondly, what type of camping are you doing?
 Backpacking or car camping?
 If you’re backpacking, winter camping without a sleeping bag isn’t advised.
 You’ll want something to keep you warm in case you can’t make it to your destination or have to spend the night unexpectedly in the wilderness.
 If you’re car camping, you might just be able to get away with a few extra blankets.

 And finally, what’s your sleeping setup like?
 If you have a good cold-weather camping tent and a comfortable sleeping pad, you might be able to forgo the sleeping bag.
+The pads are legit any time of the year.
 But if you’re camping on the ground with a tarp overhead, you’ll probably want to stick with the sleeping bag.

 It’s up to you whether or not to winter camp without a sleeping bag.
 Just make sure you’re prepared for whatever conditions you might encounter and that you have a comfortable place to sleep.
 Just ensure you have some of the other cold weather camping supplies.
 If you’re heading out and the weather is looking bad, you can definitely buy the best sleeping bag for snow camping, but it’s not necessary.